Therapy with Stacey

 DBT “Lite”

 Please note that I offer what I refer to as DBT “lite.”
-DBT as Dr. Linehan developed it has 3 parts – individual therapy, skill building groups, and phone coaching.
+DBT, as Dr. Linehan developed it, has 3 parts – individual therapy, skill building groups, and phone coaching.
 Currently, I am not able to offer groups or phone coaching.
-Please contact me for more information about where you can find complete DBT treatment.
+Please contact me for more information about where you can find classic DBT treatment.

 Are you ready to take the next step toward